Bbenchaya/CG_ex2/README.md

 The purpose of this exercise is to implement a ray tracer.
 A text file is given as input, describing a 3D scene with objects inside it.
 From this data a 3D scene would be modeled in-memory, and then a ray tracing algorithm is applied, in order to find the scene's projection on a 2D plane that's present in the scene.
-This plane simbolizes the user's field of view, so the projection is processed into a 2D image file which is given as output.
+This plane simbolizes the user's field of view, so the projection is processed into a 2D image which is rendered in an OpenGL window.

 ### License